AliSoftware/alisoftware.github.io/_posts/2015-09-06-thinking-in-swift-1.md

 In this article series, we'll take an example of ObjC code and walk thru converting it to Swift, introducing more and more concepts along the way.

-> Part 1 of this article talks about: optionals, Forced-unwrapped optionals, ponies, `if let`, `guard`, and 🍰.
+> Part 1 of this article talks about: optionals, forced-unwrapped optionals, ponies, `if let`, `guard`, and 🍰.

 ## The ObjC code